Pavers/LabelIT/README.md

 # Instructions on how to run the application

-- This application is a Windows Forms Application, with the target framework being .NET 3.5.
+- This application is a Windows Forms Application written in VB.NET, with the target framework being .NET 3.5.
 Your environment should be configured to be able to run this type of application.

 - Create the folder C:\helpers and copy the Microsoft.Sqlhelper.dll into this folder
 - Open the solution file in bin\LabelIt.sln